ismo-karkkainen/diagrammatron/README.md

 subset before placing nodes and edges to obtain a smaller diagram, or select the subset afterwards to keep everything in the place it was in the full diagram.

+## diagrammatron-copy

+This is intended for case where you use diagrammatron-subset and you want to apply different styles, for example, in the ub-iagram that gets generated.
+You can add the sub-diagram styles under a different field name, and use this to copy the field to the style field that the rendering template expects to be present.

+The original fields remain.
+Source and destination field names are passed as pairs on the command-line.
+First all source values are gathered, and then written to destination fields, so you can move original field value to a new field or swap field values.
+Copies are not chained, so if you want to copy a source field to multiple destination fields, specify the same source multiple times with different destination each time.
+Missing source fields are ignored.

 ## diagrammatron-template